NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 > So can you believers hope that such people (Jews) will believe you, when some of them used to hear the words of God and then deliberately twist them, even when they understood them? … Some of them are uneducated, and know the Scripture only through wish-ful thinking.
 They rely on guesswork.

-It's ironic that after [having claimed that the Torah is unchanged](#2-40-46), the author just spews a bunch of incorrect or completely fabricated stories, and then accuse Jews of twisting the words of God.
+It's ironic that after [having claimed that the Torah is unchanged](#2-40-46), the author tells a bunch of incorrect or completely fabricated stories, and then accuse Jews of twisting the words of God.
 Olympic levels of mental gymnastics.

 # Surah 2: 79